Famine: 20th century

+From 1977 the white minority government of Rhodesia restricted the supply of food in rural districts in an attempt to deny food to nationalist forces in what was designated Operation Turkey.
+This exasperated food shortages that had resulted from a policy forcing much of the rural population into protected villages, an anthrax outbreak, a drought and the breakdown in government services as a result of the Rhodesian Bush War.
+In late 1979 the International Red Cross estimated that between 13 and 29 percent of Rhodesians were malnourished.

 Famines occurred in Sudan in the late-1970s and again in 1990 and 1998.
 The 1980 famine in Karamoja, Uganda was, in terms of mortality rates, one of the worst in history.
 21% of the population died, including 60% of the infants.
 In the 1980s, large scale multilayer drought occurred in the Sudan and Sahelian regions of Africa.
 This caused famine because even though the Sudanese Government believed there was a surplus of grain, there were local deficits across the region.

 In October 1984, television reports describing the Ethiopian famine as "biblical", prompted the Live Aid concerts in London and Philadelphia, which raised large sums to alleviate the suffering.
 A primary cause of the famine (one of the largest seen in the country) is that Ethiopia (and the surrounding Horn) was still recovering from the droughts which occurred in the mid-late 1970s.
-Compounding this problem was the intermittent fighting due to civil war, the government's lack of organization in providing relief, and hoarding of supplies to control the population.
+Compounding this problem was the intermittent fighting due to Ethiopian Civil War, the government's lack of organization in providing relief, and hoarding of supplies to control the population.
 Ultimately, over 1 million Ethiopians died and over 22 million people suffered due to the prolonged drought, which lasted roughly 2 years.